neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 }
 ```

-**Knob presets** are a way to quickly set the values of multiple knobs to predefined values.
+**Knob presets** provide a way to quickly set the values of multiple knobs to predefined values.

 Define knob presets using the [`c.knobPreset(...)`](../werkbank/KnobsComposerExtension/knobPreset.html) method
 and provide a label and a callback that sets the desired knob values: